nova-video-player/aos-AVP/faq/faq.md

 * Repeat folder: play all the files sequentially in the folder of the file that initiated the playback, and repeat this process in loop;
 * Binge watching: play TV show episodes sequentially even if they are not located in the same folder and stop at the last one of the last season available.

-## Trakt complains about no Internet connection
+## Trakt complains about no Internet connection.

 Trakt can report that there is no Internet connection when you use specific adblocking or a Pi-hole.
 In order to overcome this issue you need to whitelist these domains: